Best Online Liberal Arts Programs in Arizona (2026)

 How does Liberal Arts pay in Arizona compare to other states?

-Arizona offers competitive entry-level wages, though median salaries are currently 0.3% below the national trend.
+Arizona offers competitive wages for liberal arts professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Arizona a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for liberal arts in Arizona?